jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/pdf_preview.md

 # PDF Preview

 The **PDF Preview** feature allows users to view and interact with PDF documents directly within the application.
-This feature is implemented using the [react-pdf](https://www.npmjs.com/package/react-pdf) library for rendering PDFs, and it integrates seamlessly into the user interface by providing a modal-based preview.
+This feature is implemented using [react-pdf](https://www.npmjs.com/package/react-pdf) library, and it integrates seamlessly into the user interface by providing a modal-based preview of the PDF content.

 ## Features